 11 Beloved, I beg you as foreigners and pilgrims, to abstain from fleshly lusts, which war against the soul; 12 having good behavior among the nations, so in that of which they speak against you as evildoers, they may by your good works, which they see, glorify God in the day of visitation.
 1 Peter 2:1-12 WMB Also see: Jn 8:12; Act 26:18; 1 Th 2:11-12.

-Kingdom relationships come by right conduct, peace and joy through the Holy Spirit.
+Kingdom relationships are built in right conduct, peace and joy through the Holy Spirit.

 For the Kingdom of God does not consist of eating and drinking, but of right conduct, peace and joy, through the Holy Spirit; and whoever in this way devotedly serves Christ, God takes pleasure in him, and men highly commend him.
 Ro 14:17-18 WNT

-Individually, we can only keep the unity of the Spirit in the bond of peace with our self, our spouse and our children.
 Unity of the Spirit requires community attitudes and actions.
 The church is the body of Christ, the community Jesus builds in the kingdom of God.
 Jesus builds His church as each of us is working properly.
 The only way we can work properly is to follow Him as the Head of His church through the Holy Spirit in us.
-May, “The grace of the Lord Jesus Christ, and the love of God, and the communion [koinonia] of the Holy Spirit, be with you all” (2Co 13:14 ASV).
+May, “The grace of of the Holy Spirit, be with you all” (2Cor 13:14 ASV).

 Beloved, let us love one another.